This is an excellent 58 km, 3-4 day circuit, with spectacular mountain scenery, alpine vegetation and river valleys filled with silver beech.

 The track divides after the bridge and the Young Forks camping site is 200 m up stream, where there is an open sided shelter, fireplace and toilet, which campers are encouraged to use.
 From the bridge the track continues downstream, crosses a grassy flat, then enters the forest on the true left of the south branch, just beyond the junction.
 It climbs steeply for 100 m and then sidles through a series of unstable slips to reach Stag Creek.
 From here it’s a steady climb to the 20-bunk Young Hut.

 Be aware that the 260 series topographic map, F38 Wilkin, shows the location of the old Young Hut.
 The new Young Hut is located at: E2197460, N5662815.

 Climb to the bushline, cross the bridge over the Upper Young and follow the valley floor for about 20 minutes, to reach the start of the Gillespie Pass track on your left.
 Fill your water bottles before leaving the valley as this is usually the last water source until well over the pass.

-The track climbs steeply alongside a rock bluff onto a snow grass spur that, after 3-4 hours, leads to the 1490 metre pass.
+The track climbs steeply alongside a rock bluff onto a snow grass spur that, after 3-4 hours, leads to the 1490 m pass.
 From here there’s an impressive view - Mount Alba dominates the skyline.
 From the pass follow the ridge to the south-east for about 20 minutes before sidling down through a series of snow grass basins.
 Take care; snow grass can be very slippery when wet.

 The track enters the forest on a small predominant spur and leads down to Gillespie Stream, a beautiful spot for a rest.
 The track continues down through the forest, sidling above Gillespie Stream before descending in a series of zigzags to Siberia Stream.
 On the valley floor, it’s an easy hour’s walk to the 20-bunk Siberia Hut.

-Mount Awful from the top of the
+Mount Awful from the top of the Gillespie Pass

 Siberia Hut to Makarora